-His father, Richard Duke of York, started the Wars of the Roses (1455-85) a conflict for the crown between the houses of Lancaster and York, as he believed he had a stronger claim to the throne than the Lancastrian King Henry VI.
-Richard formally claimed the throne in 1460 but died at the Battle of Wakefield, leaving his eldest son Edward to became king in 1461.
+His father, Richard Duke of York, started the Wars of the Roses (1455 to 1485), a conflict for the crown between the houses of Lancaster and York.
+He believed he had a stronger claim to the throne than the Lancastrian King Henry VI.
+Richard formally claimed the throne in 1460 but died at the Battle of Wakefield, leaving his eldest son Edward to become king in 1461.

 Reign and rumours

 On Edward’s death, Richard became Lord Protector of Edward’s son and heir, Edward V, and he placed Edward V and his younger brother Richard in the Tower of London.
 They were never seen alive again.
 After their disappearance, politics moved on as though they were dead, although it was never confirmed or denied.